 Let $\G=(\{G_1,\dots,G_k\},r)$ be a free factor system of a group $G$.

 For any metric $G$-tree $T$ (not necessarily in $\O(\G)$) and for any $g\in G$, we define the translation length of $g$ in $T$, which actually depends only on the conjugacy class $[g]$, by

-It is well known (see~\cite{CM}), that the infimum is achieved by some $x \in T$.
+It is well known (see~\cite{CM}) that the infimum is achieved by some $x \in T$.
 We have a dichotomy of elements in $G$.
 If $\ell_T(g) > 0$, then $g$ is called \textit{hyperbolic} (in $T$) or $T$-hyperbolic.
 In this case, the set of points achieving the minimum above is a line in $T$, on which $g$ acts by translations by $\ell_T(g)$, and it is called the \textit{axis} of $g$ in $T$.
 Otherwise, $g$ is called \textit{elliptic} (in $T$) or $T$-elliptic .

-If $T \in \O(\G)$, then elliptic elements are exactly those belonging to some vertex group.
-In fact, in that case, hyperbolic elements of some tree $T \in \O(\G)$, do depend only on $\G$.
+If $T \in \O(\G)$ then elliptic elements are exactly those belonging to some vertex group, and therefore hyperbolicity of elements does not depend on the tree $T\in\O(\G)$ but only on $[\G]$.
 We denote the set of hyperbolic elements of $\G$ by $\Hyp(\G)$, and we refer to them as $\G$-hyperbolic elements.
 Other elements are called $\G$-elliptic.

 Let $\mathcal{C}$ be the set of conjugacy classes of elements in $G$.
 We can define a map